Warminster School, Wiltshire

 Not for: Children who aren’t joiner inners.
 This is definitely a school where everyone is expected to play their part and push themselves out of their comfort zone.

 Dare to disagree?
-The next Open Day is 5 October, but the school is always happy to show prospective parents around.
+The school is always happy to show prospective parents around.
 You can get in touch here.
 One family Skyped from New Zealand, so if you can’t physically get there, you can have a virtual tour!
 And do let us know what you think.
 Plus, take a look at their prospectus here.

 Warminster School, Church Street, Warminster, Wilts BA12 8PJ, tel: 01985 210100, warminsterschool.org.uk